Jayachandra-12/treasure_hunt/README.md

 7. Now you will be asked a riddle
     I have four legs, but I don't have any feet.
 You use me when it's time to eat.
 What am I? answer - table
-8. you will find the key on table but don't the location of treasure
+8. you will find the key on table but don't know the location of treasure
 9. you will be asked a riddle to get the clue for the location of treasure Tall and solid, all homes have me.
 To get me open, you'll need a key. what am i? answer - front door